Tassemble/better-jcache/README.md

 **features:**
 * namespace is supported based on memcached.
-* annotation is supported for cache or invalidate cache object.
+* annotation is supported for cache or invalidate cache object by using AssignedCache or InvalidateAssignedCache separately.
-* namepsace can be assigned in the runtime using @ValueAsPartialNamespace or @PropertyAsPartialNamespace
+* namepsace can be assigned in the runtime using @ValueAsPartialNamespace or @PropertyAsPartialNamespace.
 * the consist of the key is flexible to assigned , you can specific one variable、multi variables、several properties from object or any of these three together.